 Ask at your local garden centre to find out if there’s a variety of the vegetable you want to grow that’ll fit your space.

 Although with limited space you can’t really grow the big leafy plants like Brussels sprouts, curly kale and red cabbage.

 The only difference when growing in small receptacles is that the size of the vegetables you grow will probably be a bit smaller than average.

 That said, your plant should have a higher overall yield and so even though you get smaller veggies, you’ll get more of them and they’ll be packed with flavour.

-There are tons of favourites to be grown in your kitchen: cucumbers, tomatoes, peppers, salad lettuces, cabbage, beetroot, spring onions and herbs will all flourish on a windowsill.
+There are tons of favourites to be grown in your kitchen.
+Cucumbers, tomatoes, peppers, salad lettuces, cabbage, beetroot, spring onions and herbs will all flourish on a windowsill.

 Because there are so many, we’ve picked three to help you choose.

 The orangey red perfect spheres that appear in the supermarket are so far from the real thing that in our opinion, we should all be growing our own.
-It’s so easy to grow them, so you can’t really go wrong.
+It’s so easy to grow them, you can’t really go wrong.

-Tomatoes will grow anywhere – in a pot, a jar, even in an old tin can.
-The smaller the space they have, the smaller the tomatoes, but small tomatoes are great for pasta, salads and just popping into your mouth for a quick snack.
+Tomatoes will grow anywhere.
+In a pot, a jar, even in an old tin can.
+The smaller the space they have, the smaller the tomatoes.
+But small tomatoes are great for pasta, salads and just popping into your mouth for a quick snack.